 Turn on every light in the room, then turn some off.
 Then try those on and the others off.
 Pick a lighting that feels good to you.
 Aim for setting the room on the brighter side for now.
 We at Balanced Breastfeeding, for no reason other than we personally have them in our home, highly recommend you use 2700K bulbs.
 Here are the bulbs we use to combat our own sundowning:

 Whether or not you have 2700K light bulbs, see if you can add a flickering fire-like element: light a candle or your fireplace or use an electric candle or electric fireplace—less danger of falling asleep with it burning, same effect.

 Grab some extra blankets, a warm drink, your My Brest Friend Pillow, and your baby.
-Have your partner or a friend pop some kettle corn and pop on Ali Wong: Hard Knock Wife.
+Have your partner or a friend pop some kettle corn and choose to watch something that makes you laugh.

 What you are hopefully left with a little less sundowning and a little more Hyyge.

 Darkness is scary.
 Trust that the light of spring will return.
 You are safe and warm in your home.